jphp-group/develnext/README.md

 # DevelNext

-> GUI and IDE for php based on jphp
+> GUI and IDE for php based on jphp, for beginners only.

 ---